Aegis1863/LLMs-Distillation-Quantification/README.md

    helper.load_model(custom_prompt='who are you')
    ```

 4. Set an Eval_model, such as GPT4o-mini.
 In the `gpt_4omini_custom_api` dictionary, set the model name, API key, and URL.
-The `fact` parameter is predefined, but you can modify it if needed.
+The `fact` parameter is predefined in code, but you can modify it if needed.

    ```python
    gpt_4omini_custom_api = {'model_name': 'gpt-4o-mini',